f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 Send the GET request every so often until you receive a status of "OK."
 Once you receive a status of "OK" the declaration has completed.

+.. note::  Depending on how large the declaration is, it can take several minutes for the process to complete.

 .. image:: images/postman_08.png